 - The deadline to submit Expression of Interest forms was noon on Friday 11 June 2021

-- Shortlisted applicants will be notified on Wednesday 14 July 2021
+- Shortlisted applicants were notified on Wednesday 14 July 2021

-- Stage 2 applications will open on Flexigrant from 14 July 2021
+- Stage 2 applications opened on Flexigrant on 14 July 2021

-- We’ll let you know the outcome after the decision meeting in November 2021.
+- Applicants were informed of the outcome in November 2021.

-Firstly, you need to complete our Expression of Interest Form via our online portal Flexigrant.
-This helps us to determine whether your proposal is suitable for Innovate at Imperial or if we can direct you to alternative sources of funding.
+Firstly, you need to complete our Expression of Interest form via our online grants portal Flexigrant.
+This helps us determine whether your proposal is suitable for the Innovate at Imperial programme or alternative sources of funding.

-If you’re shortlisted, we’ll then invite you to make a full online application.
+If you’re shortlisted, we’ll then invite you to submit a full online application.

 - We’ve created the following resources to help you with your application:

-- For further support, please see the following key contacts at the Trust:
+- For further support, please see the following key contacts at Imperial College Healthcare NHS Trust:

 Intellectual property team